spatie/laravel-livewire-wizard/docs/usage/testing-wizards.md

 As a wizard and its steps are tightly coupled, it's not always useful to test individual components.
 They don't paint the full picture.

-Testing your wizard needs some magic.
-Because well, wizards do magic.

-## Navigating your wizard
+## Testing navigation of the wizard

-Navigating your wizard is done with events.
-The browser uses Javascript to pass them to the respective component.
-This means you either need to use Dusk to navigate, or use a method called `emitEvents`.
+When testing a wizard- or step-component, you may make use of the `emitsEvents()` method provided by our package.

-`emitEvents` allows you to take all events from a `StepComponent` and make them available for your wizard.
-Without it, you would only be able to test your components by themselves.
+`emitEvents` allows you to take all events from a `StepComponent` and fire them in the `WizardComponent`.

-Below is an example of its use; we use something similar in our own tests.
+Here's an example:

 ```php
 $wizard = Livewire::test(CartWizard::class);